 If you had too much blood you would be bled either with leeches or by cutting a vein.
-Too much of other humors would be treated either by eating the right diet or by purging (taking medicines to cause vomiting or diarrhea).
+Too much of other humours would be treated either by eating the right diet or by purging (taking medicines to cause vomiting or diarrhea).

 Tudor doctors also thought infectious disease, like the plague, was caused by poisonous ‘vapors’, which drifted through the air and were absorbed through the skin. n One of the main ways of diagnosing sickness was uroscopy (examining urine) by its appearance, its smell, or even by its taste!

 Astrology also played a part in Tudor medicine.
 Most doctors believed that different zodiacal signs ruled different parts of the body. n In Tudor times many people died in epidemics of sweating sickness (possibly influenza).
 Many others died of smallpox. ( Queen Elizabeth I almost died of it.
-However she was given the most advanced medical treatment for smallpox -she was wrapped in red cloth).
-Even if you survived smallpox it could leave you with scars called pockmarks or blind.
+However, she was given the most advanced medical treatment for smallpox -she was wrapped in red cloth).
+Even if you survived smallpox it could leave you with scars called pockmarks or blindness.

 In Tudor Times actual operations were performed by a barber-surgeon.
 He was the barber, the surgeon, and the dentist combined.
 Barber-surgeons had a lower status than doctors.
 Lower still were the apothecaries who made up medicines.

 Surgery did become a little more advanced in the 16th century.
 Leonardo Da Vinci (1452-1519) dissected some human bodies and made accurate drawings of what he saw.